-Robledillo de Gata is said to be one of most beautiful villages in Extremadura and on my last trip back home I found out why.
+Robledillo de Gata is said to be one of the most beautiful villages in Extremadura and on my last trip back home I found out why.
 Mountains, water, relaxation, slow life and picturesque architecture are waiting for you.

 Are you coming?